fluid-project/uio-plus/README.md

 Follow these steps if you want to use the unpacked version of the extension:

 1. Visit [chrome://extensions](chrome://extension) in your Chrome browser.
-Alternatively, open Chrome's menu by clicking the icon to the far right of the Omnibox; the menu's icon is three horizontal bars.
-Select *Extensions* under the *Tools* menu to open Chrome's extension settings.
-2. Ensure that the *Developer mode* checkbox in the top right-hand corner is checked.
+2. Ensure that the _Developer mode_ toggle in the top right-hand corner is enabled.
-3. Click *Load unpacked extension* to open a file-selection dialog.
+3. Click _Load unpacked extension_ to open a file-selection dialog.
 4. Navigate to the directory in which your local copy of the extension lives, and select the `dist` folder.

 _**NOTE:** Published versions can be installed from the [Chrome Web Store](